Michael Portillo: Television

+Great Railway Journeys

-In 2009, he filmed a series titled Great British Railway Journeys, in which he explored, with the aid of George Bradshaw's 1863 tourist handbook, how the railways had a profound influence on the social, economic and political history of Britain.
+In 2009, he filmed a series titled Great British Railway Journeys, in which he explored, with the aid of George Bradshaw's 1863 tourist handbook, how the railways had had a profound influence on the social, economic and political history of Britain.
 The series commenced broadcasting in January 2010.
-A second series was broadcast on BBC Two in 2011, and as of May 2021, there have been a total of thirteen series.
-Portillo also presented a similar television series called Great Continental Railway Journeys, following Portillo around continental Europe.
+A second series was broadcast on BBC Two in 2011, and as of May 2025, there has been a total of sixteen series.
+He also presented a similar television series, Great Continental Railway Journeys, which followed Portillo around continental Europe.
 A second series was broadcast in 2013, and to date there has been a total of six series.
 In 2014, as part of the BBC's World War I commemorations, Portillo presented Railways of the Great War with Michael Portillo over five nights in August 2014.